michaelnny/rl4llm/README.md

 # Reinforcement Learning Framework for LLM Fine-Tuning

-This project provides an easy-to-use, research-friendly framework to fine-tune Large Language Models (LLMs) using Reinforcement Learning (RL).
+This project provides a light-weight, research-friendly framework to fine-tune Large Language Models (LLMs) using Reinforcement Learning (RL).
 It simplifies new algorithm research by managing low-level tasks, with clear component separation design, allowing researchers to focus on algorithm development.

 ## Key Features